 Homeland security and federal law enforcement career guide.
 HV6432.4 .H653 2005

 Careers with government security and intelligence agencies: F.B.I.
 Federal Bureau of Investigation, C.I.A.
-Central Intelligence Agency, Secret Service, Defense Intelligence Agency, National Security Agency, Bureau of Diplomatic Security E-book.
+Central Intelligence Agency, Secret Service, Defense Intelligence Agency, National Security Agency, Bureau of Diplomatic Security E-book

 Careers in criminology.
 By Marilyn D. Morgan.
 E-book.